Create an account

 Straight vs. Character Make-up

-Character make-up is make-up that alters the appearance to suit the character of the actor
+Character--used to alter the appearance to suit the character of the actor

 Reviewer vs. Critic